 Echo integration trawl surveys to assess the biomass of pollock in the Shelikof Strait area have been conducted annually since 1981 (except 1982 and 1999).
-Survey methods and results for 2006 are presented in a NMFS processed report (Guttormsen and Yasnak, 2006).
-Biomass estimates using the EK500 echosounder from 1992 onwards were re-estimated to take into account recently published work of eulachon acoustic target strength (Gauthier and Horne 2004).
+Survey methods and results for 2008 are presented in a NMFS processed report (Guttormsen et. al. in review).
+Biomass estimates using the Simrad EK echosounder from 1992 onwards were re-estimated to take into account recently published work of eulachon acoustic target strength (Gauthier and Horne 2004).
 Previously, acoustic backscatter was attributed to eulachon based on the percent composition of eulachon in trawls, and it was assumed that eulachon had the same target strength as pollock.
 Since Gauthier and Horne (2004) determined that the target strength of eulachon was much lower than pollock, the acoustic backscatter could be attributed entirely to pollock even when eulachon were known to be present.

-Since eulachon abundance has increased since 2000, the more recent surveys increased by a greater percentage than the pre-2000 surveys, though not enough to significantly alter the overall pattern in the time series.
-The 2006 biomass estimate for Shelikof Strait is 293,609 t, a decrease of 13% from the 2005 biomass (Table 1.6).
-Biomass ≥43 cm (a proxy for spawning biomass) decreased by 10% from the 2005 estimate due to ageing of the relatively strong 1999 and 2000 year classes without significant recruitment of later year classes to the spawning population (Fig. 1.5).
-The estimate of age-2 abundance in Shelikof Strait was 0.8 billion, which is consistent with the age-1 estimate in 2005 (1.6 billion), suggesting that 2004 year class may be above average.
+The 2008 acoustic survey is the first conducted using the R/V Oscar Dyson.
+The 2008 biomass estimate for Shelikof Strait is 208,032 t, an increase of 15% from the 2007 biomass.
+In winter of 2007, a vessel comparison experiment was conducted between the R/V Miller Freeman and the R/V Oscar Dyson, which obtained a OD/MF ratio of 1.132.
+These results suggest that biomass was relatively constant from 2007 to 2008 (Table 1.7).
+Biomass of pollock \geq 43 cm (a proxy for spawning biomass) dropped by 52% from the 2007 estimate, apparently due to below average recruitment to the spawning population (Fig. 1.5).

-Additional EIT surveys in winter 2006 covered the Shumagin Islands spawning area, Sanak Gully, and an area along the shelf break east of the entrance to the Shelikof sea valley.
-Results from these surveys are given below.
+Additional EIT surveys in winter 2008 covered the Shumagin Islands spawning area, Sanak Gully, Chirikof, and the shelf break from Chirikof to Middleton Island.
+Estimates from these areas are given below.